-Johnson & Johnson’s 2019 Health for Humanity Report (the Report) details our progress in sustainability.
-It is our primary source of annual disclosure on environment, social and governance (ESG) performance and should be reviewed in conjunction with disclosures on the ESG Policies & Positions page.
-Data in this Report cover the period between January 1, 2019, and December 31, 2019, unless otherwise indicated.
-Reporting on other matters specific to financial performance of the Company and its subsidiaries can be found in our 2019 Annual Report.
+Johnson & Johnson’s 2020 Health for Humanity Report (the Report) details our progress in sustainability.
+It is also our primary source of annual disclosure on environmental, social and governance (ESG) performance and should be reviewed in conjunction with disclosures on the ESG Policies & Positions page.
+Data in this Report cover the period between January 1, 2020, and December 31, 2020, unless otherwise indicated.
+Reporting on other matters specific to financial performance of the Company and its subsidiaries can be found in our 2020 Annual Report.

 The Report has been prepared in accordance with the Global Reporting Initiative (GRI) Standards: Core option.
-For the first time, it includes the Sustainability Accounting Standards Board (SASB) Index providing disclosures against relevant SASB Standards.
+New this year, we report our performance against GRI’s new framework, the Culture of Health for Business (COH4B) practices and metrics.
+The Report also includes the Sustainability Accounting Standards Board (SASB) Index, providing disclosures against relevant SASB Standards, and our first qualitative Task Force on Climate-related Financial Disclosures (TCFD) disclosure, building on our responses to the CDP climate questionnaire in previous years.
 The Report also serves as our annual United Nations Global Compact Communication on Progress.

-ERM CVS conducted independent review and assurance of the following information and data in the Report (see independent assurance statements by ERM CVS.)
+Independent Review and Assurance: ERM Certification and Verification Services (ERM CVS) conducted independent review and assurance of the following information and data in the Report (see independent assurance statements by ERM CVS):

 PricewaterhouseCoopers LLP (PwC) performed limited assurance on certain data in the following categories (see PwC's Report of Independent Accountants and Management's Assertion):

-Our Corporate Internal Audit reviewed select data for accuracy, completeness and validity.
-The financial data and general information about the business in this Report were previously audited for disclosure in our 2019 Annual Report.
+Our Global Audit & Assurance reviewed select data for accuracy, completeness and validity.
+The financial data and general information about the business in this Report were previously audited for disclosure in our 2020 Annual Report.

 Acquisitions: EH&S data of recently acquired companies, except for employee road safety data and site ISO and OHSAS certification data, are included in the Report two years after acquisition, unless otherwise noted.
 This grace period allows the new acquisitions to adjust their EH&S management and reporting systems to Johnson & Johnson standards.
 Road safety data are integrated the first year after acquisition, where available, and two years after acquisition at the latest.
 ISO and OHSAS certification data are integrated three years after acquisition.
-The dates and details of recent acquisitions can be found in Note 20 (Business Combinations and Divestitures) on page 80 of our 2019 Annual Report.
+The dates and details of recent acquisitions can be found in Note 18 (Acquisitions and Divestitures) on page 83 of our 2020 Annual Report.

 Divestitures: Except for injury statistics and violations or fines, EH&S data of divested companies are excluded in the reporting year.